akaashkasi/TetraVerse/README.md

 Additions

 - A vertical jumping system has been implemented within the game and it is binded to the trigger buttons on the Oculus controllers.
+You may need to move first using the joystick before pressing "X" on the Left Controller to jump.

 - A "3,2,1" countdown sequence has been added to the game and it is utilized to signal the spawning of blocks within the game room.